FASHION

 3. Keep Accessories Feminine

-This is my favorite way to look grown-up and pulled together.
+This is my favorite way to look pulled together.
 Offset the raw hem with pretty details, such as a pointy-toe flat, a structured cross-body bag, or delicate jewelry.
 That contrast between the casual hem and the polished add-ons makes all the difference.

 Style Blogger Deborah Boland Style of Fabulous After 40 wears Veronica Beard Cropped Flare Jeans with large front pockets and a yellow top